 The response was jaw-dropping.
 The duo sent out 20 kits and over the next 10 days, 18 orders came back.
 They sent out 20 more kits and 16 orders came back.
 They continued to do this until it was becoming more and more difficult to satisfy the demand.
 In 2006, and with a loan from Peter's father, they moved into a Redmond warehouse and Peter began inventing a packaging machine.

-With a degree in aeronautical engineering and after watching many episodes of "How It's Made" on the Science Channel, Stake built a packaging machine in his garage over many nights and weekends.
-It took 18 months and here's what the machine had to do: It had to fluff up the flakes and sift out the dust.
-Then it had to quickly sprinkle the flakes into a bowl (just one ounce at a time), and dump that bowl into a plastic tub.
-Then the flakes had to be tamped down into the tub just enough to leave room for the lid but not so much they couldn't rebound.
-And the machine had to do this over and over and over for thousands of times... without breaking.
+With a degree in aeronautical engineering and, after watching many episodes of "How It's Made," on the Science Channel, Peter built a packaging machine in his garage working tirelessly during the evenings and weekends.
+It took eighteen months and here's what the machine had to do: It had to fluff up the flakes and sift out the dust.
+Then it had to quickly sprinkle the flakes into a bowl (just one precisely measured ounce at a time), and dump that bowl into a plastic tub.
+Then the delicate flakes had to be gently tamped down into the tub just enough to leave room for the lid but not so much that they couldn't rebound.
+The machine had to do this over and over and over thousands of times... without breaking.
 Some of the machine's components will surprise you; it spun on rollerblade wheels, was slowed by paint brushes and the Bonito was funneled into cups through red plastic auto oil funnels!

 Finally, customers are the most important part of the equation.
 Many of Cat-Man-Doo customers have been supporting the company since its beginning in 2004.
 To those, and all customers, Cat-Man-Doo owes a debt of sincere gratitude.